-This is not an organization tip but might as well add it up here, you already took everything out why not clean it, put a lot of elbows grease and leave it as clean as you can, pay a lot of attention to those forgotten corners at the least used cabinets.
-We love using a mixture of white vinegar and water but only for cabinets, do not use on stone counter tops.
+Not an organization tip but well, include it up here, you already took everything out why not clean it, put a lot of elbows grease and leave it as clean as you can, pay a lot of attention to those forgotten corners least used cabinets.
+We love using a mixture of white vinegar and water, but only for cabinets, do not use stone countertops.

 3) Once everything is laid out on a table or the floor, make big groups

-This way you won’t end by putting a slight amount of spice on a big cabinet while a random drawer can not properly close because it is overflowing with utensils.
-Some simple groups to start with include: pots, pans, dishes, cups, mugs, knives, spices, tupperware, appliances, dish rags, organizers, kitchen books and other paper items, cutting boards, etc.
+This way, you won't end by putting a slight amount of spice on a big cabinet while a random drawer can not correctly close because it is overflowing with utensils.
+Some simple groups to start with include: pots, pans, dishes, cups, mugs, knives, spices, Tupperware, appliances, dish rags, organizers, kitchen books, and other paper items, cutting boards, etc.

 4) Decide what you keep and what you throw/giveaway/donate

-Do you really need 5 can openers?
-After everything is grouped together, look for multiples, discard broken items, if you have multiples in good shape, consider keep the best one and giving away the other ones, the more multiple stuff you own the harder it will be to organize.
+Do you need three can openers?
+After everything together, look for multiples, discard broken items; if you have multiples in good shape, consider keeping the best one and giving away the other ones.
+The more stuff you own, the harder it will be to organize.

 5) Heavy at the bottom, light at the top